nblumoe/pomapp-website/_posts/2012-08-24-public-beta-started.md

 beta.

 Of course I am curious about all the new feedback and to see what you think about the app.
-So please, **spread the world and invite all your friends and colleagues** to the app.
+So please, **spread the word and invite your friends and colleagues** to the app.

 It's by purpose to go public rather early.
 There a many, many features